szczyglis-dev/py-gpt/docs/source/tools.rst

 .. warning::

-   **BETA:** Canvas will be expanded in future releases.
    Treat untrusted webpages and scripts with the same caution as other browser content.

 Agent Workflow
 --------------